 Emerging from the pedestrian tunnel at Greensboro’s historic 1927 J. Douglas Galyon Depot feels like traveling back in time.
 Sunlight pours in through grand, clerestory windows and illuminates a mural of the 1920s Southern Railway network.
 Travelers await their trains from mahogany pews that give the soaring space a reverential feel.
-Walking under the main entrance, defined by its Beaux-Arts-style, two-story glass arch, you get the feeling that today, anything is possible.
+Walking under the main entrance into the Greensboro train station, defined by its Beaux-Arts-style, two-story glass arch, you get the feeling that today, anything is possible.
 After all, you’ve arrived by train to “Gate City,” North Carolina, nicknamed in the 1940s when more than 40 passenger trains passed through the station each day.

-From its home on East Washington Street, Greensboro’s depot is in the heart of downtown, a short walk to more food, entertainment, and cultural destinations than you could possibly experience with just one day.
+From its home on East Washington Street, the Greensboro train station is in the heart of downtown, a short walk to more food, entertainment, and cultural destinations than you could possibly experience with just one day.
 The best way to begin?
 A quick walk — and lunch.

 For the full experience, plan to spend two hours exploring the museum.
-Their Seated Tour and Walkthrough, which starts at 12 p.m., 2 p.m., and 4 p.m. most days, includes a presentation and staff-guided tour in the museum’s auditorium followed by a walk-through of the gallery spaces.
+Their Seated Tour and Walkthrough includes a presentation and staff-guided tour in the museum’s auditorium followed by a walk-through of the gallery spaces.
 While not required, reservations are encouraged.